 Joint ownership with a right of survivorship, or joint tenancy, is a common method of owning assets.
 Particularly with husbands and wives, it is a very common ownership method.
 Many people hear about joint tenancy as being a good estate planning tool – a way to transfer their assets to a loved one without court probate and without spending money on attorney’s fees.

-- If you put a child on your house as a joint tenant, and your house may be at risk later if your child gets divorced or goes bankrupt.
+- If you put a child on your house as a joint tenant, then your house may be at risk later if your child gets divorced or goes bankrupt.
+Read more about that in our free report: 12 Reasons Not to Give Your Property to Your Kids Right Now

 - If you name your 2nd spouse as a joint owner, you risk having your assets go to their family (step-kids) instead of your own family.